fullerj/empirical.github.io/README.md

   ---
   ```
 - The `/blog/` page (see `blog.md`) renders a card gallery grouped by year.
 Cards fall back to `/assets/img/logos/brand.png` if no `image` is provided.
+- Related posts appear only when a page sets `related_posts:` to an array of post paths or URLs.
+Leave the field empty (or omit it) to hide the related-posts block completely.

 ---